Ralph Kaminski: Breakthrough

 On 6 June 2016, he performed at the "Alternative Stage" concert during the 53rd National Festival of Polish Songs in Opole.
 On 14 November, he released his debut studio album entitled "Morze".
 The album was promoted with the singles: "Podobno", "Zawsze", and "Meybick Song".
 In 2017, he performed at the Open'er Festival, and in June 2018, he performed at the Orange Warsaw Festival.

 In 2019, he won the final of the 40th Actor Song Review (Polish: Przegląd Piosenki Aktorskiej) in Wrocław, thanks to his "Welcome To Our Fairytale" performance from the musical based on Academy of Mr. Kleks, and "On the Corner" written by Agnieszka Osiecka.
 In August that year, he performed at the Pol'and'Rock Festival.
 On 22 November, he released his second studio album entitled "Młodość" (Youth), which reached number 17 on the official sales list in Poland.
 The album is seen as a nostalgic journey to the 1980s music and contains autobiographical and queer elements.
 He also participated in the Talent Is Not A Crime project recording a song "Czy ty słyszysz mnie?"
 (Can You Hear Me?) with Daria Zawiałow, Michał Kush and Schafter.

 In 2020, he became a recipient of the Grzegorz Ciechowski Artistic Award of the City of Toruń.

-In 2021, he released his third solo album entitled Kora, which is a tribute to Olga Jackowska, a lead vocalist of Maanam rock band and an icon of Polish New Wave music who died in 2018.
+In 2021, he released his third solo album entitled Kora, which is a tribute to Olga Jackowska, the lead vocalist of Maanam rock band and an icon of Polish New Wave music who died in 2018.
 The same year he won the Paszport Polityki conferred by the Polityka weekly news magazine in the Popular Music category.

 In 2022, he received two Fryderyk Awards for his 2021 album Kora.
 He won in the Artist of the Year and Sung Poetry categories.
 The same year, he also won Best Polish Act at the 2022 MTV Europe Music Awards.